Weak coherence of groups and finite decomposition complexity: Introduction

 The following is the main result of the paper.

-\begin{ThmRef}{Main1} Suppose $\Gamma$ is a finitely generated group with the sFDC property.
+\begin{ThmRefName}{Main1}{Main Theorem} Suppose $\Gamma$ is a finitely generated group with the sFDC property.
 Then $\Gamma$ is weakly coherent.
-If, in addition, $\Gamma$ belongs to the class $\mathrm{LH} \mathcal{F}$ and $R$ is coherent and finite dimensional then $\Gamma$ is weakly regular coherent. \end{ThmRef}
+If, in addition, $\Gamma$ is torsion-free and belongs to the class $\mathrm{LH} \mathcal{F}$ then $\Gamma$ is weakly regular coherent. \end{ThmRefName}

 \begin{proof} The first statement follows directly from Corollary \refC{LeanBCcoh}.
 For the second statement we examine the resulting projective resolution of $F$ with an admissible presentation.
 By Theorem A of Kropholler \cite{pK:99}, there is $d \ge 0$ such that the $d$-th kernel $K_d$ is isomorphic to a direct summand of a polyelementary module.
-When $\Gamma$ is torsion-free, the elementary modules of the form $U \otimes_R R[\Gamma]$, where $U$ is projective over $R$, are themselves projective over $R[\Gamma]$.
+When $\Gamma$ is torsion-free, every elementary module is of the form $U \otimes_R R[\Gamma]$, where $U$ is projective over $R$.
+It follows that all elementary modules are projective over $R[\Gamma]$.
 So the polyelementary modules are also projective.
 This makes $K_d$ a projective $R[\Gamma]$-module. \end{proof}

 It is worth noting that the integer $d$ in the proof may be strictly greater than the projective dimension of the ring $R$.
 There is still a possibility that for the lean insular $\Gamma$-modules, $R$-flatness implies $R[\Gamma]$-flatness, and therefore $R[\Gamma]$-projectivity since all lean insular $\Gamma$-modules are finitely presented.
 This is certainly not true in general due to phenomena related to Moore's conjecture, cf.~\cite{eAeM:11}.